geopython/pygeoapi/docs/source/data-publishing/ogcapi-features.rst

 .. seealso::
   :ref:`cql` for more details on how to use Common Query Language (CQL) to filter the collection with specific queries.

-It is possible to control the order and which properties are exposed/unexposed from a PostGreSQL table using ``properties``, see the example below.
+It is possible to control the order and which properties are exposed/unexposed for any supported feature provider using ``properties``, see the example below.

 .. code-block:: yaml